WiiDatabase/Padcon-Plugin-Mod/README.md

 # Padcon Plugin for the Wii U Plugin System

 This plugin for the Wii U Plugin System turns the Wii U GamePad screen off, but keeps it on as a controller.
 Alternatively, it can also be turned off completely.
+Button combos can be adjusted in the config menu.

 Modified version of the [Padcon plugin](https://github.com/Maschell/WUPSPluginPlayground/tree/master/padcon) by Maschell.

 ## Installation